MicrosoftDocs/win32/desktop-src/medfound/mf-video-max-mb-per-sec.md

 If the [CODECAPI\_AVEncCommonQualityVsSpeed](../directshow/avenccommonqualityvsspeed-property.md) ICodecAPI property has been set, the encoder should return the processing rate corresponding to the value set for this property.
 If the CODECAPI\_AVEncCommonQualityVsSpeed attribute is not present, then it should use a default value of 0 which should be the fastest processing mode.

 If the [CODECAPI\_AVEncMPVDefaultBPictureCount](../directshow/avencmpvdefaultbpicturecount-property.md) ICodecAPI property has been set to a valid and supported value, the encoder should return the processing rate corresponding the value set for this property.
-If the CODECAPI\_AVEncMPVDefaultBPictureCount attribute is not presen,t then it should use a default value of 0 B frames.
+If the CODECAPI\_AVEncMPVDefaultBPictureCount attribute is not present, then it should use a default value of 0 B frames.

 Only the lower 28 bits should be used by an application.
 The upper 4bits are reserved for future use.
 Applications should ignore the upper 4 bits and MFTs should set the upper 4 bits to 0.